kamronb/food_safety_manager/README.md

-# Short-Term Goals Planned Additions
+# Short-term Goals and other Planned Additions

-1. Strip all character's and convert to ASCII notation to not throw off the code
+1. Strip all special characters and convert them to ASCII notation to not throw off the code

 2. Add pop-ups that display establishment info upon hover over the icon